AI Provider Setup¶

 Before you can use the AI assistant, you need to tell Load Tester which AI provider to use and give it an API key.
 Two minutes, tops.

-Load Tester supports three providers: Anthropic (for Claude models), AWS Bedrock, and OpenAI.
+Load Tester supports four providers: Anthropic (for Claude models), AWS Bedrock, OpenAI, and Azure OpenAI.
 Pick whichever your organization already uses, or whichever you have an API key for.
 There is no wrong answer here.

 The AI provider settings live in Load Tester's preferences dialog.